Skip to content

 The formula behind this

-Monthly extra × 12.
-Cumulative projections assume flat rate for future years.
+Monthly extra = (Current Rent × Increase %) ÷ 100.
+Annual extra = Monthly extra × 12.
+Cumulative projections assume the same increase rate applies to subsequent years.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 Example Scenario